Debugging Spring Persistence and JPA Issues Using Lightrun

 For the purpose of this tutorial I’ll use the Pet Clinic demo application.
 It’s a relatively simple demo which includes REST calls.
 You can use any code since I won’t rely on anything specific to that demo.

 Step 1 – Build the Demo

-Open the project directory from the repository in IntelliJ.
-Run the “Package” option in the maven toolwindow.
+Open the project directory from the repository in IntelliJ IDEA.
+Run the Package option in the Maven tool window.

 Step 2 – Install Lightrun

-If you didn’t do this yet go to https://app.lightrun.com and follow the steps to create an account.
+If you didn’t do this yet, create a free Lightrun account.
 Download the IDE plugin and set up the agent on your server.
 I won’t replicate the steps here as they are pretty clear on the website.

 java -agentpath:PATH_TO_AGENT_DIRECTORY/lightrun_agent.so -jar target/spring-petclinic-2.4.5.jar